walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/recovery-testing.md

 Start the intended emulator/simulator first and supply its exact serial/UDID;
 `booted` is not a stable identifier for resumable runs.
 Use a fresh output directory per configuration.
-Android supports `EncryptedDatabase`, `NativeStorage` and `Hardware` when offered by the device. iOS restoration supports `EncryptedDatabase` and `NativeStorage`; Secure Enclave recovery is unsupported.
+Android supports `EncryptedDatabase`, `NativeStorage` and `HardwareBacked` when offered by the device. iOS restoration supports `EncryptedDatabase` and `NativeStorage`; Secure Enclave recovery is unsupported.
 An unavailable provider or unsupported selection fails the run; a skipped/empty test suite cannot count as recovery evidence.